udoprog/genco/README.md

 GenCo is an even simpler code generator for Rust, written for use in [reproto].

 The workhorse of GenCo is the [`quote!`] macro.
-While tokens can be constructed, manually, [`quote!`] makes this process much easier.
+While tokens can be constructed manually, [`quote!`] makes this process much easier.

-GenCo does not deal with language-specific syntax, instead it limits itself to do the following basic necessities through specialization:
+GenCo only minimally deals with language-specific syntax, but primarily deals with solving the following:

-* Handle and collapse import statements.
+* Generates and groups import statements.
-* Quote strings according to language convention.
+* Quote (and escape) strings using [`<stmt>.quoted()`].
-* Indents and spaces your code according to generic [indentation rules].
+* Indents and spaces your code according to generic [indentation rules] that can be tweaked on a per-language basis.

 ## Examples